 3. We have tiny plates.
 The apartment we live in came furnished with pretty much everything we need, and since we're only living here for nine months or so, we don't want to buy a lot of stuff that we can't take back with us.
 So we've just been using the tiny plates that came with the apartment as our dinner plates.
 I think I'm like most guys, in that if you put a plate full of food in front of me, I'm going to eat it.
 Hence, a smaller plate means I eat less, which is fine.
 Still, I often get seconds or sometimes even thirds, but on a psychological level, I don't feel obligated to eat until I'm completely stuffed just because it's right there in front of me.

 4. I drink a lot of water.
 Every other day, we buy a five liter bottle of water from the grocery store across the street.
-I'm no nutritionist, have to believe that this is good for the metabolism.
+I'm no nutritionist, but I have to believe that this is good for the metabolism.
+Carrying that thing is no doubt good exercise, too.

 6. When we buy groceries, we have to keep in mind that whatever we get has to be carried uphill about four blocks, so we tend to limit our purchases to the essentials without as many frivolous items as we might have gotten in the U.S. Also, there just aren't as many random things like that to buy here.
 Hence, no cakes just because we were at the grocery store and felt like buying a mix and some frosting.
 Actually, I don't think they even have cake mixes here.